 It’s Interview Time!

-You are now familiar with many of the common interview types and formats.
+You are now familiar with many of the common interview formats and types.
 Armed with this information, you can prepare by considering in advance how you will handle whatever type or format the interviewers might throw your way.
 While other applicants may be caught off guard and fumble, you will be confident and ready to respond!
 Good luck!